andrewschoen/django-cms-presentation/index.rst

 Custom Plugins
 ==============

 We're going to be extending the standard Poll app from the Django tutorial.
-First, we'll create our models.
-Make sure to ``syncdb``.
+If you don't have experience with Django, start here.

 https://docs.djangoproject.com/en/1.4/intro/tutorial01/